For my final blog here on College Fashion, I’ve decided to write about something a bit different: what I’ve learned in college so far.

 Thanks to my psychology professor freshman year, I’ve found the exam studying method that works best for me.
 First, I go through my notes and write open-ended questions that correspond to my notes.
 Then, using my notes, I answer all the questions in full sentences like I am taking an open-notes short answer test.
 Then I rewrite the questions and answer them again without the notes.
 This way, I can see what I remember well and what I need to study again.
 I swear by it and I got an A in psychology to prove it.

 However, my study method won’t work for everyone or every subject.
 We all learn in different ways, and we all have different methods that will work best for us.
-The point is to really think about what kind of learner you are.
+The point is to find out: What type of learner are you?
 I am a very visual person and writing things out and seeing them in question form really helps me.
 Learn how you study best and stick to it for success!

 5. Take care of your health, and you won’t gain weight.